-Objective/Focus:

-Ensuring controls are in place and establishing accountability for the 1 - Ensuring controls are in place and establishing accountability for the 100 Day Recovery Action Plan; - Engaging with stakeholders; and - Oversight of key legal advice and external recommendations
+Objective/Focus: - Ensuring controls are in place and establishing accountability for the 100 Day Recovery Action Plan; - Engaging with stakeholders; and - Oversight of key legal advice and external recommendations.

 Governance (continued)

 1.9 Conflicts of Interest

 - Regular discussions and standing meeting items to consider and manage conflicts of interest. - All reports from external parties required to include a conflict of interest consideration and statement.